invisibleXML/ixml/misc/pragmas.md

   The ixml processor is responsible for including appropriate namespace declarations in the XML output.

+* In the XML form of an ixml grammar, all namespaces bound in in the ixml grammar should be bound in the XML form of the grammar.

+  This should normally take the form of namespace declarations on the `ixml` element.
+The pragmas should also be represented in the usual way, if that differs from being realized as a namespace-binding attribute.

 The proposals differ in their rules for how a pragma is recognized as a namespace-binding pragma.